RaphaelDeLaGhetto/gebo-mongoose-connection/README.md

 gebo-mongoose-connection
 ========================

-A Mongoose connection wrapped up in a singleton
+A ready-to-use mongoose connection for gebo

 # Installation